Leave a Message

 Redmond

-Redmond is a city in King County, Washington, United States, located 15 miles east of Seattle.
-The population was 54,144 at the 2010 census and an estimated 71,929 in 2019.
-Redmond is commonly recognized as the home of Microsoft and Nintendo of America.
+Redmond is a city in King County, Washington, situated about 15 miles east of Seattle.
+As of the 2010 census, Redmond had a population of 54,144, which grew to an estimated 71,929 by 2019.
+The city is widely known as the headquarters of Microsoft and Nintendo of America, making it a significant hub for the tech industry.

 Welcome to Redmond